ECP-WarpX/WarpX/Docs/source/running_cpp/parameters.rst

         :math:`E` field energy,
         :math:`B` field energy, at mesh refinement levels from 0 to :math:`n`.

+    * ``FieldMaximum``
+        This type computes the maximum value of each component of the electric and magnetic fields and of the norm of the electric and magnetic field vectors.
+        Measuring maximum fields in a plasma might be very noisy in PIC, use this instead for analysis of scenarios such as an electromagnetic wave propagating in vacuum.

+        The output columns are
+        the maximum value of the :math:`E_x` field, the maximum value of the :math:`E_y` field, the maximum value of the :math:`E_z` field, the maximum value of the norm :math:`|E|` of the electric field, the maximum value of the :math:`B_x` field, the maximum value of the :math:`B_y` field, the maximum value of the :math:`B_z` field and the maximum value of the norm :math:`|B|` of the magnetic field, at mesh refinement levels from  0 to :math:`n`.

     * ``BeamRelevant``
         This type computes properties of a particle beam relevant for particle accelerators, like position, momentum, emittance, etc.